theresamaier/2022ws_do_tm/Blog_content.md

  # Welcome to my blog on exponential organizations.
- ***Learn more about what's behind the Iridium Moment and why organizations should strive to become a unicorn :unicorn: company .
+ ***Learn more about what's behind the Iridium Moment and why organizations should strive to become a unicorn :unicorn: company.
 Enjoy reading.***

 ## Have you ever heard of the Iridium Moment?
 ![Iridium_Google_ExO](Google_Iridium_16-9.jpg)